Iglesia de la Compañía Fire: Events

-The Church of the Society of Jesus, (Iglesia de la Compañía de Jesús) was a Jesuit church located in downtown Santiago.
+The Church of the Society of Jesus (Iglesia de la Compañía de Jesús) was a Jesuit church located in downtown Santiago.
 The day of the fire was the celebration of the Feast of the Immaculate Conception, one of the most popular festivities of the religious calendar, and the temple was adorned with a profusion of candles, oil lamps and wall coverings.
 In the main altar, a large statue of the Virgin Mary stood over a half-moon that in itself was a huge candelabra.

-That night, the fire started a few minutes before 7 PM, when an oil lamp at the top of the main altar ignited some of the veils that adorned the walls (some early accounts blamed a gas lamp, as people tried to make sense of the shocking tragedy amid old and new technology, but the church was not equipped with gas.
-The error, like the news itself, was copied by newspapers as far away as Australia).
-By a flaw in design, the church of Compañía had doors that swung inward.
-A strong wind blew the doors open during the liturgy.
+Accounts of how the fire started vary, although it is agreed that it started around 7 PM.
+Some reports suggests that an oil lamp at the top of the main altar ignited some of the veils that adorned the walls.
+Some early accounts blamed a gas lamp, as people tried to make sense of the shocking tragedy amid old and new technology, but the church was not equipped with gas.
+This error was repeated by newspapers as far away as Australia.
+Other records suggest that a strong wind blew the doors, which could open inwards, open during the liturgy.
 This wind knocked a candle off the podium and disrupted the meeting of worshippers.
-The fire started by the burning candle roared through the church which resulted in the church's destruction.
+What is known is that the fire roared through the church and resulted in its destruction.
 More than 2,500 people died in the fire.

 Somebody tried to put it out by smothering it with another cloth, but managed only to make the fire jump over to the rest of the veils and from there on to the wood roof.
-The mostly women attendees panicked and tried to escape but the side doors had been closed in order to leave space to accommodate more people (they could be opened only inwards), leaving the main entrance as the primary escape route for most occupants in the church.
+The attendees, mostly women, panicked and tried to escape but the side doors had been closed in order to leave space to accommodate more people and could only be opened inwards, leaving the main entrance as the primary escape route for most occupants in the church.
 Men were seated separately from women with an iron grating between them, and most of the men quickly escaped, many of them returning to the burning church to try to rescue those still trapped.

-The priests retreated into the sacristy, and some of the men made their escape by following them.
+The priests retreated into the sacristy, and some of the men tried to escape by following them.
 The priests were gathering together the valuables of the church to save them, and they closed the door to the sacristy so they could do this in peace.
 No one escaped through the sacristy after the door was closed.
 The priests then left the scene, all unharmed, with what valuables they were able to save from the blaze.

 The main door became jammed with a pile of approximately 200 women and children, which made it impassable.
 Eventually the side doors were also opened, but they also became jammed.
 Rescuers were able to pull about 50 people from these heaps.

 Upon being notified of the tragedy, U.S. Envoy to Chile Thomas H. Nelson rushed to the scene and assisted in rescue operations.
 Several days after the fire, Nelson was recognized as a "true hero of Chile."